 Mina is a creator of CryptoDragons crypto-collectibles in the Ethereum blockchain, where she graphically designed all images and developed the backend Ethereum contracts in the Solidity programming language.
 CryptoDragons can generate billions of unique images.
 CryptoDragons is currently traded in Opensea.io market.

 In her spare time, she likes to do art projects, and crochet blankets and toys for shelter animals.
 She founded Crochet For Care, a non-profit organization that collects and donates crochet blankets to local animal shelters.
 She is currently developing an animal shelter adoption application hoping to connect more loving homes to sheltered animals.

-Mina is confident and passionate about studying Computer Science with a double major in Digital Media/art.
+Mina is confident and passionate about studying Computer Science.
 She looks towards a career in software development and hopes to impact the world in a positive way.